Wirecloud/bae-browser-widget/README.md

-BAE Browser Widget widget
+BAE Browser Widget
 ======================

-The BAE Browser Widget widget is a WireCloud widget that provides ...
+The BAE Browser Widget is a WireCloud widget that provides the ability to browse, filter and check the offerings available at a BAE instance in a simple widget easily configured just by providing the BAE instance's URL.

+This widget requires the [bae-details-widget](https://github.com/Wirecloud/bae-details-widget) and the [bae-search-filters-widget](https://github.com/Wirecloud/bae-search-filters-widget) to be added to the Wirecloud instance resources in order to work.

 Build
 -----